Justin Verboomen

 Verboomen and Zonik Plus form an atypical duo in the sport of dressage as Verboomen is not just the rider of the horse but also the owner of the horse.
 Also unique and peculiar is that Zonik competes in the Grand Prix without horseshoes.
 He doesn't seem to need them either: in the freestyle, the black horse shines with his lightness of foot.
 It was no surprise that Zonik Plus started drawing comparisons from many in the world of dressage with the legendary dressage horse Totilas.

 In August 2025, Verboomen crowned his stellar debut season at the highest level by becoming a European Champion for the first time winning the gold in both the Grand Prix Special and Freestyle at the 2025 FEI European Dressage Championships in Crozet, France, with Zonik Plus.
 Verboomen was the first male rider since 2017 on a senior individual championship podium (Sönke Rothenberger at the 2017 FEI European Championships in Gothenburg) and the first male rider winning an individual gold at such championship since Edward Gal on Totilas won at the 2010 FEI World Equestrian Games.

 After the double win at the 2025 FEI European Dressage Championships, Verboomen, not a year after his debut on the highest stage of the competition, rose to become the new world number 1 in the FEI ranking for dressage riders for the first time in his career while his championship hores "Zonik Plus" also rose to the top of the FEI rankings for dressage horses.

 Verboomen continued his 2025 winning streak by winning both the Grand Prix, setting a new personal best of 81.195%, and the Free Style competitions at the second leg of the FEI Dressage World Cup™ 2025/2026 Western European League in Lyon, France.

 Having delivered a career-defining season, capturing double gold at the FEI Dressage European Championship in Crozet (FRA) and reaching the top of the FEI Dressage World Ranking in 2025, Verboomen was chosen as the 2025 FEI Best Athlete, the first such awarded won by a Belgian rider, male or female.

+Verboomen ended 2025 winning both the Grand Prix and Grand Prix Freestyle at the Frankfurt World's Best 12 special CDI5* event, posting his first ever score above 90% in the Freestyle.